-- Take notes on the required chapter readings and be sure to highlight key items such as laws or important equations that are always true (and not just specific for one question).
+- 1) Take notes on the required chapter readings and be sure to highlight key items such as laws or important equations that are always true (and not just specific for one question).
 Read the chapter sections very carefully to be sure you understand it.
 If you don't, ask for help.
 You should also work every worked example in the chapter readings to be sure you know/understand how to apply the particular concept at hand. - 2) Don't memorize every equation in the book...this is counterproductive.
 Instead, focus on laws and rules that are always true, rather than trying to "find" an equation that looks like it works.
-Remember that there is a big difference between laws which are always true and formulae which are specific for a certain question. - 3) Sit in the FRONT of the lecture hall/classroom so your attention is better focused and pay attention. - 4) Leave your cell phone and your laptop OFF; you DO NOT need them during class. - 5) Get the Schaum's Outline book for College Physics and do all the worked problems until you understand the angle/approach for each one.
-Then, do the problems again. - 6) Take your education and work seriously and ask questions if you have to...the worst questions are the ones which are never asked. - 7) Come to the Help Room during office hours (Room A129 in the Physics building) and ask for help.
+Remember that there is a big difference between laws which are always true and formulae which are specific for a certain question. - 3) If applicable, sit in the FRONT of the classroom so your attention is better focused and pay attention. - 4) If applicable, leave your cell phone and your laptop OFF; you DO NOT need them during class. - 5) Get the Schaum's Outline book for College Physics and do all the worked problems until you understand the angle/approach for each one.
+Then, do the problems again. - 6) Take your education and work seriously and ask questions if you have to...the worst questions are the ones which are never asked. - 7) If applicable, come to the appropriate Help Room during office hours and ask for help.
 Everyone needs help with physics...you are not the first one.
-You will be glad that you did, and you will feel more confident after, and will be happy to finally understand something that has bugged you for weeks. - 8) Be assertive and caring when it comes to your own education...laying low for the first 2/3 of the semester and then trying to raise your grade by two letters at the last minute doesn't work.
+You will be glad that you did, and you will feel more confident after, and will be happy to finally understand something that has bugged you for weeks.
+Or, you can email me; edward.pascuzzi@stonybrook.edu - 8) Be assertive and caring when it comes to your own education...laying low for the first /3 of the semester and then trying to raise your grade by two letters at the last minute doesn't work.
 Hard and consistent good will work. - 9) There is no such thing as an extra credit project to take the place of not working hard all semester.
-Don't even ask. - 10) Don't miss exams or quizzes...you will not be permitted to make them up and no soap opera will be considered as a valid reason for having done so. - 11) Form a regular study group (not a gossip group that wastes time) and sit down and brainstorm about how to solve problems you might be stuck with. - 12) Do your own work, and keep it to yourself.
+Don't even ask. - 10) Don't miss exams or quizzes...you will not be permitted to make them without a valid medical document.

+- 11) Form a regular study group (not a gossip group that wastes time) and sit down and brainstorm about how to solve problems you might be stuck with. - 12) Do your own work, and keep it to yourself.
 You are only hurting yourself by not doing so.

-TEXTBOOK AND REQUIRED MATERIALS: The text used is Giancoli, Physics for Scientists and Engineers, 4th edition (Pearson Prentice Hall), and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
+TEXTBOOK AND REQUIRED MATERIALS: The recommended text we use is Giancoli, Physics for Scientists and Engineers, 4th edition (Pearson Prentice Hall), and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
 If you choose not to purchase the text, you will still be responsible for purchasing the Student Access Code for access to MasteringPhysics.com to complete online homework assignments.
+You should also be able to obtain a looseleaf version of the text, or softcover.
+Also note that other types of introductory physics textbooks are posted legally free for student use at www.openstax.org.